 Green House Organic Concept

 What stood out at Green House was the excellent service.
-Everyone we saw working at the restaurant was full of energy and doing their best to provide their customers everything and anything they please.
+Everyone we saw working at the restaurant was full of energy and doing their best to provide their customers with everything and anything they pleased.

 The White City is where you base yourself if you want to see the second deepest canyon in the world, Colca Canyon, or if you want to climb El Misti volcano.
 There are more things to do in Arequipa itself, so you might just end up staying in town for a while.
 And you’ll need to eat.
 Where?